 Healthcare expenses are increasing in the United States.
 Patient satisfaction is decreasing.
 Fee-for-Service and Value-Based Care reimbursement models are beginning to fight for dominance in the healthcare world.
-The time has never been better for physicians, healthcare organization leaders and economists to experiment with new collaboration techniques that improve medical results and end goals for patients and providers alike.
+The time has never been better for physicians, healthcare organization leaders, and economists to experiment with new collaboration techniques that improve medical results, patient experiences, and end goals.
 One result of this shifting view of healthcare is the Clinically Integrated Network (CIN).
 Here’s what you need to know about this up-and-coming collaborative system.

 What Is A Clinically Integrated Network?